Council plans and strategies

 The purpose of this strategy is to outline our commitment to improving the way that we interact with our customers.
 It provides a framework for the council to deliver our services in a way that reflects our Banyule Service Promise, keeping the customer at the centre of our business.

-While we have the responsibility of administering the relevant legislation, we also promote responsible pet ownership, provide supportive programs and meet community expectations.
+While we have the responsibility of administering the relevant legislation, we recognise the need to promote responsible pet ownership, provide supportive programs and meet community expectations.

-This plan is our base to provide high quality animal services and programs now and into the future.
+This plan is a base for us to provide high quality animal services and programs now and into the future.

 Page 4 of 12